lgonzalezrouco/pti/p1_cgi/README.md

     cd /userVolume/

-/userVolume maps to your /YOUR_WORKING_DIRECTORY, so you can edit the files there with your usual tools.
+/userVolume maps to your $HOME/pti/p1_cgi, so you can edit the files there with your usual tools.

-Perform steps starting from Section 2.3 without using "sudo" and using /userVolume instead of $HOME.
+Perform steps starting from Section 2.3.1 without using "sudo".

 ## ANNEX 3.1: Useful docker commands